Ranchos of California

-When the government secularized the Mission churches in 1833, they required that land be set aside for each Neophyte family.
-But the Native Americans were quickly brushed aside by Californios who, with the help of those in power, acquired the church lands as grants.
-The indigenous peoples of the Americas ("Indians") instead became virtual slaves of the rancheros.
+When the Missions were secularized per the Mexican Secularization Act of 1833, a secular administrator ("mayor domo") was installed at each Mission to dispose of property not essential to support the religious functions of the remaining parish church.
+The Act further required that some of the secularized land be awarded to each neophyte (converted to Christianity) indigenous family who had been living at one of the Missions, but in most cases those grants didn't happen.
+Most of the former Mission land was acquired by Californios in large grants awarded by the governor.

-Spain made about 30 concessions between 1784 and 1821, and Mexico issued about 270 land grants between 1833 and 1846.
+Spain made about 30 concessions between 1784 and 1821.
+Mexico issued about 270 land grants between 1833 and 1846.
 The ranchos established permanent land-use patterns.
 The rancho boundaries became the basis for California's land survey system, and are found on modern maps and land titles.
 The "rancheros" (rancho owners) patterned themselves after the landed gentry of New Spain, and were primarily devoted to raising cattle and sheep.
-Their workers included Native Americans who had learned Spanish while living at one of the former Missions.
+Their workers included Native Americans who had learned Spanish while living and working at one of the former missions.

-The ranchos were often based on access to the resources necessary for raising cattle, such as grazing lands and water.
+The ranchos were often based on access to resources necessary for raising cattle, such as water and adequate grazing lands and water.
 Land development from that time forward has often followed the boundaries of the ranchos, and many of their names are still in use.
-For example, Rancho San Diego is now an unincorporated "rural-burb" east of San Diego, and Rancho Bernardo is a suburb in San Diego.
+For example, Rancho San Diego is now an unincorporated "rural-burb" east of San Diego, and Rancho Bernardo is a suburb in San Diego County.

 Spanish era

-During Spanish rule (1769–1821), the ranchos were concessions from the Spanish crown, permitting settlement and granting grazing rights on specific tracts of land, while the crown retained the title.
+Before 1754, only the Spanish Crown could grant lands in Alta California.
+For several years, the Franciscan missionaries were the only beneficiaries of this policy.
+Spanish laws allowed four square leagues of land (one league being approximately 4428 acre) to be granted to newly-formed settlements, or pueblos.

-Settlement on the ranchos outside presidio, mission, and pueblo boundaries began in 1784, when Juan José Domínguez received permission from Spanish Governor Pedro Fages to graze his cattle on the 48000 acre Rancho San Pedro.
+Settlement on the ranchos outside presidio, mission, and pueblo boundaries began in 1784.
+Private individuals applied to the Governor for grants and he issued a few written temporary permits.
+The Spanish crown retained title.
+In 1784, Juan José Domínguez received permission from Spanish Governor Pedro Fages to graze his cattle on the 48000 acre Rancho San Pedro.